canonical/netbox/docs/additional-features/custom-scripts.md

 A particular object within NetBox.
 Each ObjectVar must specify a particular model, and allows the user to select one of the available instances.
 ObjectVar accepts several arguments, listed below.

 * `model` - The model class
-* `display_field` - The name of the REST API object field to display in the selection list (default: `'display'`)
 * `query_params` - A dictionary of query parameters to use when retrieving available options (optional)
 * `null_option` - A label representing a "null" or empty choice (optional)

-!!! warning
-    The `display_field` parameter is now deprecated, and will be removed in NetBox v2.12.
-All ObjectVar instances will instead use the new standard `display` field for all serializers (introduced in NetBox v2.11).

 To limit the selections available within the list, additional query parameters can be passed as the `query_params` dictionary.
 For example, to show only devices with an "active" status: